-Train Travel – The Underrated Mode of Transportation
+Train Travel – Underrated Mode of Transportation

 When we think of getting from point A to point B, most of us automatically think of the car.
 Our everyday errands are typically completed by the use of our vehicles.
 Whether that vehicle is electric, gas, or a hybrid, that’s the common mode of transportation.
 But, it’s recently been brought to my attention that many people have never traveled by train.
 Train travel is, in my humble opinion, the most underrated mode of transportation.